kevinlekiller/config_files/firefox.md

 - [ ] Delete cookies and site data when Firefox is closed
 #### Logins and Passwords
 - [ ] Ask to save logins and passwords for websites
-- [ ] Show alerts about passwords for breanched websites
+- [ ] Show alerts about passwords for breached websites
 - [ ] Use a Primary Password
 #### History
 - Firefox will **Use custom settings for history**